 Biding his time is not the easiest thing to do for Fraser Dingwall who is desperate to break into professional rugby but he understands patience now is likely to bring bigger rewards at the end of the season.

-The young centre capped off a fine season with a successful tour of with U18s with convincing wins over U19s and South Africa in the their three-game tour.
+The young centre capped off a fine season with a successful tour of South Africa with England U18s with convincing wins over France U19s and South Africa Schools in the their three-game tour.

 “I’m desperate to get going and I’m already match fit after the tour but I only came back late in August from South Africa so the coaches are managing my work load right now,” he told The Rugby Paper.
 “It’s not easy to take but I’ve got to look at the bigger picture.